 ShelleyGaretkaenbyBridgetElliot+copy.jpg

-Shelley Gare is an editor, journalist, blogger and
+Shelley Gare is an editor, journalist, and author, with a keen interest in uncovering BS.

 Photo: Bridget Elliot